 - Fold the ends of the lace around the hair tie and pin in place.
-I folded about 1″= 2.5 cm on both ends
+I folded about 1″ of both ends.

-- Sew the ends back and forth a couple of times, as close to the hair tie as possible, then sew again back and forth 1/2″ away from this stitch.
+- Sew the ends as close to the hair tie as possible, backstitching start and end.
+Then sew again 1/2″ away from this stitch.

-- Attach the flower on, either by stitching or through a safety pin.
-For the pink flower I used a method slightly different than on the red flower.
+- Attach the flower on, either by stitching or using a safety pin.
+For the pink flower I used a method that was slightly different than the one used for the red flower.
 I used a strip of pink fleece of about 7″x2″ and cut scallops along one edge.

-- Then I hand stitched along the opposite edge (the straight edge) and gathered until both ends would meet.
-I retouched one of the petals which was a bit too big and then I joined the end petals through a couple of stitches.
+- Then I hand stitched a straight line of stitches, along the opposite edge (the straight edge) and gathered until both ends would meet.
+Then I joined the end petals with a couple of stitches.

 - After that I cut a circle out of batting using my pinking shears, a couple of circles out of tulle and another tiny circle out of batting.
 I stitched the tulle to make a small flower (tutorial here) then I put all layers on top of each other (face up in this order: batting, pink flower, tulle flower, tiny batting circle) and stitched together through the middle.

 - And you’re done!
 Enjoy your beautiful lace headband!

 Pin to save for later